 All cryptocurrency investments are highly speculative, but it might be a good sign that MATIC showed resilience during an early December 2021 sell-off, surging 21% while other cryptos plummeted, U.S. News reported.
 It has corrected since then amid increasing competition, but analysts say Polygon is backed by a strong team and sound technology, which makes MATIC a good bet in the longer term.

 7. Stellar (XLM)

-Stellar is its own payment network, and it uses Stellar Lumens as its currency on that network.
+Stellar is its own payment network, and it uses stellar lumens as its currency on that network.
 While the network can be used by anyone, it was envisioned to connect financial institutions making large transactions.
-On the Stellar network, these types of transactions can be done nearly instantaneously at little to no cost, unlike with traditional or even competitor blockchain networks.
-The price of Stellar Lumens has been highly volatile over the past year, but its price has about doubled since the beginning of 2021.
+On the Stellar network, these types of transactions can be done nearly instantaneously at little to no cost, unlike with traditional, or even competing blockchain, networks.

 9. Decentraland (MANA)

 Decentraland is the token behind an Ethereum blockchain-based virtual reality game of the same name.
-Securities.io describes Decentraland as a 3D virtual world where users buy land on which to develop and monetize content, buy goods and services and visit other properties.
-With a $6.012 billion market capitalization, this crypto project isn’t exactly child’s play.
-In fact, Decentraland is up 4,025% since the start of 2021.
+Securities.io described Decentraland as a 3D virtual world where users buy land on which to develop and monetize content, buy goods and services and visit other properties.

 Daria Uhlig contributed to the reporting for this article.